Courtney Love

 Courtney Love and Edward Norton

 Her relationship with her daughter was also troubled.
-Because of her drug addiction, custody revoked Courtney's parental rights.
-The girl was mostly raised by her grandmother, as Frances preferred to avoid her scandalous mother.
-When Frances was 17, they had a falling out and didn’t speak for five years.
-The girl didn’t invite her mother to her wedding.
+Due to her drug addiction, Courtney lost custody of her daughter.
+Frances was primarily raised by her grandmother, choosing to distance herself from her troubled mother.
+When Frances turned 17, they had a major falling out and didn't speak for five years.
+Frances didn't invite her mother to her wedding.
 However, in 2016, they managed to reconcile.

 Courtney Love with her daughter